thsubaku9/thsubaku9/README.md

 # About Me

 - **🥸 Hobbyist Developer**
-  I enjoy building things for fun and learning, especially in my free time.
+  I enjoy building things for fun and learning.

 - **Favorite Languages**
   I primarily use Go and Python for most of my projects.

 - **🔭 Projects of Interest**
   I’m particularly interested in `Cantor-Mapping` and working on projects like `go-interpreter` and `go-beaver`.
+I also tackle dsa and paste my solutions at [pastebin](https://pastebin.com/u/LeKuskusJ)

 - **Thoughts on Hackathons**
   I’m not a fan of hackathons.
 The intense pace can lead to burnout, and I prefer a more sustainable approach to coding (maybe I’m just not an adrenaline junkie).